pairshaped/curlingio-docs/docs/club-management/orders.md

 Adjustments are typically used to correct a mistake during registration without asking the curler to redo their order.
 Adjustments can increase bookkeeping effort when balancing your books, so we recommend redoing orders instead, even if you need to login as the curler and order on their behalf.

+You cannot make adjustments to orders that have been paid, so it's only relevant to offline orders during their submitted status.

 ## Sending an Order back to the Account's Cart

 For submitted (unpaid) orders only, you can send the order back to the registering account's cart.

 You may want to do this when a mistake was made during registration and you'd like the curler to correct the mistake themself, or correct it for them using the **Login as** feature.

+You cannot send orders that have been paid back to their cart, so it's only relevant to offline orders during their submitted status.

 ## Deleting Submitted Orders